Accessibility Tools

 In Amherst, we’re taking action – making housing happen.

-Review our Development Applications page for information on the six-step development agreement process, and to access information about past and present development agreements in Amherst.
+Development Applications for information on the six-step development agreement process, and to access information about past and present development agreements in Amherst.
 Information is also available on how applications for approval considered as-of-right, and by sight plan approval.

 Anyone with an interest in advancing the construction of housing units in Amherst – developers, land-owners, and construction-related business owners – is welcomed to contact Amherst Town Hall at 902-667-3352.